 This plant, known as the Great Plains Coal Gasification facility is a $2.1 billion facility that was completed in 1984.
 The plant currently employs about 900 persons producing pipeline quality synthetic natural gas.
 The Great Plains Coal Gasification facility is beginning to develop the various byproducts that come out of the conversion process.
 To name just a few, these byproducts include rare gases, coal tars, sulfur, nitrogen, anhydrous ammonia, and CO2 which is used to enhance oil recovery in the nearby Williston Basin oil fields.
 Another major byproduct of the conversion process is the waste warm water used in the cooling towers of the gasification system.
 Currently, there are products that include the possibility of raising hot house roses, various vegetables such as tomatoes and lettuce and also for the use of raising fish and shrimp.

-School facilities in Bismarck include a four-year college, a four-year university, a junior college with a vocational technical center, two senior high schools, three junior high schools, 13 public grade schools, parochial grade schools, learning centers, special educational, two commercial colleges, school of medicine, beauty shops, dance studios, school for the handicapped.
+School facilities in Bismarck include a four-year college, a four-year university, a junior college with a vocational technical center, 17 grade schools, 3 middle schools, 4 senior high schools, an alternative high school, a Career Academy and Technical Center, and an early childhood program, parochial grade schools, learning centers, special educational, two commercial colleges, school of medicine, beauty shops, dance studios, school for the handicapped.
 A non-denominational academy operated by the 7th Day Adventist Church, a Priory and a Conservatory of Music.